 Do you need an actor website?
 No. You do not.
-There are plenty of working actors out there without websites.
+There are plenty of actors out there getting work without having a website.
 But you might decide you want one because a website can be a really useful tool as part of your self-marketing.

 For me, the moment I decided I wanted a website was when I realised that I wanted to take more control over my career as an actor, and help people understand how best to cast me—so that I could go after more of the types of roles that I wanted to play.

 It took me a long time to realise that as an actor I am essentially running a business, and the product I am selling is myself.
 For me, this lightbulb moment came while reading Bonnie Gillespie’s book “Self Management For Actors”.
 This might be the best advice you’ll ever receive as an actor; if you haven’t read the book, read it!

 Reading Bonnie’s book, I realised I was floating along: hoping my agent would find me work; hoping people would ask me to be in their plays; hoping that the phone would ring.
 But, in reality, I had no idea how to work toward making any of these things happen.

 After reading the book I knew that I needed to take control of my career, and part of that was developing a website that would communicate my brand to the people who are in a position to cast me.

 Your actor website can be an important and useful marketing tool for your career.
 It showcases who you are as an artist and as a unique individual to casting directors, agents, and industry professionals.
 It’s an opportunity to connect and network with people who might not know you or your work.ActingStudioChicago.com

 You are in business